alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-complete-guide.md

   * **Monitor** the Nginx access logs for the relative distribution of 2xx/3xx/4xx/5xx response codes.
 Use this distribution to determine the typical fraction of 4xx and 5xx responses served by your site.
   * **Set an alert** if the fraction of 5xx responses rises above a fixed threshold.
 The appropriate threshold is very depending on the nature of your site, so you'll have to look at historical data to set an appropriate threshold.
 Use the techniques in [How to Set Alerts](how-to-set-alerts.md); in particular: start with a relatively tight threshold, adjust the threshold if there are too many false alarms, and consider adding a grace period to ignore brief spikes.
   * **Set an alert** if the fraction of 4xx responses rises above a fixed threshold.
 In theory, a 4xx response is the user's fault, not the fault of your server.
-However, if users are suddenly requesting missing pages, there's a good chance it's due to something you've done, or at least something you'd like to know about.
+However, if users are suddenly requesting missing pages, there's a good chance it's due to something you've done (or at least something you'd like to know about.)

 ### 5. Process Open File Handles